-Sidney, Helena Valley West Central, Laurel: These cities aren’t just some of the best places to live in Montana.
+Sidney, Three Forks, Glasgow: These cities aren’t just some of the best places to live in Montana.
 They are also home to some of the richest people in the Treasure State.

 If you’re thinking of moving to one of these towns, you’ll probably need to start saving.
 The richest places in Montana share common characteristics such as having a genius level populous, sky high home prices, and a Pleasantville level of married couples.

-For more on how we calculated the top ten, read on or skip to the end for the full list.
-Oh, and the poorest place in Montana?
-That would be Missoula.
+For more on how we calculated the top ten, read on or skip to the end for the full list of the richest cities in Montana.

-The first thing that comes to most people’s minds when they think about determining the richest places is simply how much people earn.
+The first thing that comes to most people’s minds when they think about determining the richest places is to simply identify personal incomes.
 After all, rich people have really high salaries.

 - Poverty Level

 Median household income is the most digestible way to understand how rich a place really is.
 The unemployment rate tries to capture the prospects for more people to become rich.
 If more people are employed, the richer the future looks.

 After we collected the data for all 34 places with more than 2,000 people in Montana, we ranked each place from 1 to 34 for each of the criteria, with 1 being the richest.

 We then averaged all the rankings for a place into a ‘Rich Score’ with the place having the lowest overall Rich Score, Sidney, crowned the ‘Richest Place In Montana For 2018’.